sherry-ger/workshop/Labs/Lab3.md

 <img src="/Labs/images/transform_outlier.png" width="400">
 19. Click on continue in Validation
 20. Click on Create to start the job immediately.

-Let's look the results together.
+21. Click on View Results to look the results together.

 <img src="/Labs/images/transform_outlier_result.png" width="400">